nelzkie15-oss/laravel-12-reactjs-tsx/README.md

-if you run to your computer
+if you run to your computer.

 ---laravel----
 composer install